 Few words from the Editor-in-Chief

 This journal brings authentic experiences of our Social workers, Doctors and Teachers working for the International Scientific Group of Applied Preventive Medicine I-GAP Vienna in Austria, where we have been preparing students for Social Work Practice over a number of years.
 Our goal is to create an appropriate study program for social workers, a programme which would help them to fully develop their knowledge, skills and qualification.
-The quality level in Social Work Study Program is increasing along with the growing demand for Social Workers.
+The quality level in Social Work Study Program is increasing alongside with the growing demand for Social Workers and Healthcare Workers.

 It is a challenge to deliver all this to our students.
 That is also why we have decided to start publishing our journal.
 We prefer to use the term ‘Clinical Social Work’ rather than Social Work even though the second term mentioned is more common.
 There is some tension in the profession of a Social Worker coming from the incongruity about the aim of the actual Social Work Practice.
 The question is whether its mission is a global change of society or an individual change within families.
 What we can agree on, is that our commitment is to help people reducing and solving the problems which result from their unfortunate social conditions.
 We believe that it is not only our professional but also ethical responsibility to provide therapeutic help to individuals and families whose lives have been marked with serious social difficulties.